-Bachelor of Arts (FdA) in Theology, Mission and Evangelism
+Bachelor of Arts (BA) top-up in Theology, Mission and Evangelism

-The application process involves the submission and consideration of an application form, an interview, followed by a short period of discernment by both the applicant and the college, after which an offer to join the course may be made.
+The application process for those successfully completing our FdA course involves the submission an application form and an induction interview.
+Those wishing to apply following relevant level 5 study elsewhere must apply to the college and attend an interview, with this being followed by a short period of discernment by both the applicant and the college, after which an offer to join the course may be made.

 Studying on the Course… Learn how to be a Pioneer Evangelist

-Full-time students will study up to 6 modules each year.
-In addition to online and gathered residentials, all students will have on-line lectures/tutorials and worship times one evening each week during term time.
+After successful completion of the FdA, or relevant Level 5 study from elsewhere, full-time students will study 6 modules over a further year, studying at 4 gathered weekend residential ‘lecture blocks’ (venue TBC) and 2 virtual online lecture blocks.
+In addition to these lecture blocks, all students will have on-line lectures/tutorials and worship times one evening each week during term time.

 What will you Study?

 The focus for the course is pioneering mission and evangelism, and all of our modules have that at their core.
 As such, modules in Theology or Biblical Studies, for example, will retain a fundamentally missional emphasis.
-Currently, the modules for the BA (full-time) are:
+The following are the 12 modules studied for the FdA, followed by the 6 additional modules which will be studied for the BA:

 - Discipleship – We begin with a focus on personal discipleship, looking at and developing our own spiritual lives of prayer and Bible study etc., and considering how this interacts with our lives of action as evangelists.